11 Wildly Effective Social Media Marketing Ideas for Insurance Agents

 1. Community events

-These could be your participation or attendance at volunteer opportunities, youth sports events, local parades, grand openings, organized pet adoptions, and scouts’ car washes.
+These could be your sponsorship, participation, or attendance at volunteer opportunities, youth sports events, local parades, grand openings, organized pet adoptions, and scouts’ car washes.
 There’s a long list of opportunities if you keep your eyes and ears open.

 2. Family fun